 Measuring our members’ outcomes and experiences of healthcare

-By telling us about their experiences and the impact of your treatment on their quality of life, they’re giving us insight into what’s working well and what could be improved.
+This will give us insight into what’s working well and what could be improved.

-In order to do this, Southern Cross uses internationally accepted survey tools that measure patient reported outcomes, experiences and impacts on quality of life from both surgical procedures and specialist consultations.
+Southern Cross uses internationally accepted survey tools that measure patient reported outcomes, experiences and impacts on quality of life from both surgical procedures and specialist consultations.

 Measuring outcomes and experiences for specialist medical procedures